 You can reach Victoria Park by taking the tube to Bethnal Green or Mile End from which you will have a 10 to 15mins walk or you can hire a Santander Cycle for £2 at one of their numerous docking stations.

 Whilst you are in the East End, I recommend ambling down Regent's Canal.
 During your walk (or cycle), you'll see Victoria Park, local artwork, colourful houseboats, the odd person canoeing, and small bridges as well as locals walking their dogs or going for a jog (or both!).

 Brunch at Zealand Road Cafe

-There are many restaurants and cafes from which to choose when in the East End of London, but I do have a personal fave and that is Zealand Road Cafe.
+There are many restaurants and cafes from which to choose when in the East End of London, but I do have a personal fave and that is the Zealand Road Cafe.
 It's a small cafe mostly frequented by locals from Mile End and Bow that offers an array of yummy dishes that are perfect for brunch (I also particularly appreciated their iced Americano).
-I love this place as it's small and cozy, you can sit outside in the sun, the food is delicious and very affordable and the service is very good.
+I love this place as it's small and cosy, you can sit outside in the sun, the food is delicious and very affordable and the service is very good.
 And like many places in London, they are veggie friendly!
 I recommend their veggie fry-up or their avocado toast with extra poached eggs.
 And the coffee, don't forget the iced coffee.

 Stroll around Columbia Road

 When you're walking along Regent's Canal you will eventually arrive at Columbia Road, famous for its flower market that takes place every Sunday morning from 8 am to 12 pm.
 When I was there, there was a lovely market selling food and artwork.
 My favourite part about this area though is the little independent shops that you can find just off Columbia Road.
 I loved strolling down the cobbled streets and seeing all the little boutiques selling antiques and bits and bobs, small cafes, and cute bakeries.